hta218/shopify-koajs-react-boilerplate/README.md

   shopify serve
   ```

-  - Follow the **ngrok URL** to install and start using the app in your development store
+  - Follow the **ngrok URL** shown in the terminal to install and start using the app in your development store

   - The **ngrok URL** should redirect to your Shopify admin app dashboard.
-Click **Install** and wait for a few second to load and render your app
+Click **Install** and wait for a few seconds to load and render your app

 ## License